whiteSHADOW1234/FinalProject/README.md

    https://code.visualstudio.com/docs/java/java-tutorial

-Then, create a file which you would run this project in and open it.
+Then, create a folder which you would run this project in and open it.